kgateway-dev/kgateway/docs/content/guides/graphql/getting_started.md

 This feature is available only in Gloo Edge Enterprise version 1.10.0 and later.
 {{% /notice %}}

-{{% notice warning %}}
-This is an alpha feature.
-Do not use this feature in a production environment.
-{{% /notice %}}

 ## Step 1: Install GraphQL

-GraphQL resolution is an alpha feature included in Gloo Edge Enterprise version 1.10.0 and later.
+GraphQL resolution is included in Gloo Edge Enterprise version 1.10.0 and later.

 1. [Contact your account representative](https://www.solo.io/company/talk-to-an-expert/) to request a Gloo Edge Enterprise license that specifically enables the GraphQL capability.